Riding with us

 Cycling in the alps is demanding on body and machine, and there's nothing worse than suffering an avoidable mechanical.
-With that in mind we strongly recommend before departing you ensure your bike is in tip top condition.
+With that in mind, we strongly recommend before departing you ensure your bike is in tip-top condition.

 Pay particular attention to ensure brakes, drive chain and wheels/tyres are up to the task ahead.

 Road cycling is a national pastime in these parts and we are well catered for with local bike shops.
-However, if you run any particularly rare or hard to source parts that might require replacement we would suggest bring these with you.
+However, if you run any particularly rare or hard to source parts that might require replacement we would suggest bringing these with you.

-The mountains out here are big and depending where you normally ride some guests may want to consider fitting a lower geared cassette than they might normally use.
+The mountains out here are big and depending on where you normally ride some guests may want to consider fitting a lower geared cassette than they might normally use.

 And a spare set of brake pads never hurt!

-What Level of fitness is required?
+What level of fitness is required?

-On our ride with us profiles we have detailed for you each day's ride statistics.
+On our ride with us profiles, we have detailed for you each day's ride statistics.

 We have used our local knowledge to present different itineraries for you to choose from to suit your groups level of fitness.

 Can we be flexible with the weeks riding itinerary?